 After a lot of meetings and financial projections, Trigger Devils got a small business loan through the City of Rochester to cover some of the larger ramping up expenses.
 The loan goes to help hire people, for some marketing expenses, and to get professional packaging for the trigger stops.
 The employees T will eventually hire will likely be millennials, a demographic he notes is much-coveted in the state of New Hampshire.

-“We won’t have a problem attracting millennials; they’re already here and literally creating the jobs I’ll eventually pay them for,” he said.
+“We won’t have a problem attracting millennials; they’re already here and literally creating their jobs,” he said.
 “All but my CFO (Chief Financial Officer) is a millennial, and she’s damn good.”
 He’s planning on a management team of six people, plus three advisors.

 “People have been surprised that this is really happening, and by how strong and progressive it seems,” T says.
 “They haven’t seen the likes of us here—this new generation of an online business, and I think we’ve struck a chord.
 It’s something that needs to be nurtured in this state.”